hashicorp/terraform-provider-kubernetes/website/docs/r/persistent_volume.html.markdown

 #### Arguments

 * `fs_type` - (Optional) Filesystem type of the volume that you want to mount.
 Tip: Ensure that the filesystem type is supported by the host operating system.
 Examples: "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
-More info: http://kubernetes.io/docs/user-guide/volumes#gcepersistentdisk
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#gcepersistentdisk)
 * `partition` - (Optional) The partition in the volume that you want to mount.
 If omitted, the default is to mount by volume name.
 Examples: For volume /dev/sda1, you specify the partition as "1".
 Similarly, the volume partition for /dev/sda is "0" (or you can leave the property empty).
-More info: http://kubernetes.io/docs/user-guide/volumes#gcepersistentdisk
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#gcepersistentdisk)
 * `pd_name` - (Required) Unique name of the PD resource in GCE.
 Used to identify the disk in GCE.
-More info: http://kubernetes.io/docs/user-guide/volumes#gcepersistentdisk
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#gcepersistentdisk)
 * `read_only` - (Optional) Whether to force the ReadOnly setting in VolumeMounts.
 Defaults to false.
-More info: http://kubernetes.io/docs/user-guide/volumes#gcepersistentdisk
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#gcepersistentdisk)

 ### `glusterfs`

 #### Arguments

 * `endpoints_name` - (Required) The endpoint name that details Glusterfs topology.
-More info: http://releases.k8s.io/HEAD/examples/volumes/glusterfs/README.md#create-a-pod
+For more info see http://releases.k8s.io/HEAD/examples/volumes/glusterfs/README.md#create-a-pod
 * `path` - (Required) The Glusterfs volume path.
-More info: http://releases.k8s.io/HEAD/examples/volumes/glusterfs/README.md#create-a-pod
+For more info see http://releases.k8s.io/HEAD/examples/volumes/glusterfs/README.md#create-a-pod
 * `read_only` - (Optional) Whether to force the Glusterfs volume to be mounted with read-only permissions.
 Defaults to false.
-More info: http://releases.k8s.io/HEAD/examples/volumes/glusterfs/README.md#create-a-pod
+For more info see http://releases.k8s.io/HEAD/examples/volumes/glusterfs/README.md#create-a-pod

 ### `host_path`

 #### Arguments

 * `path` - (Optional) Path of the directory on the host.
-More info: http://kubernetes.io/docs/user-guide/volumes#hostpath
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#hostpath)

 ### `iscsi`

 #### Arguments

 * `fs_type` - (Optional) Filesystem type of the volume that you want to mount.
 Tip: Ensure that the filesystem type is supported by the host operating system.
 Examples: "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
-More info: http://kubernetes.io/docs/user-guide/volumes#iscsi
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#iscsi)
 * `iqn` - (Required) Target iSCSI Qualified Name.
 * `iscsi_interface` - (Optional) iSCSI interface name that uses an iSCSI transport.
 Defaults to 'default' (tcp).
 * `lun` - (Optional) iSCSI target lun number.